seensaw/seensaw.github.io/podcast/let-me-in.html.md

       </header><article>
   <div class="wrap">
     <h2> <a href="/podcast/let-me-in.html">Let Me In</a><span>Week &#35;1</span>        </h2>
     <h3>Jan 1, 2018</h3>*Ahem*.
 Is this thing on?
 Welcome to Week #1.
-This week's song is called "_Let Me In_" and I'm trying to not be overly precious about it.
+This week's song is called "Let Me In" and I'm trying to not be overly precious about it.
 I say "try" because I'm fighting an intense urge to go back and edit it right now or re-record vocals or scrap this entire idea.
 But that's exactly why I'm uploading as is.

 <audio preload="none" style="width: 100%;" class="audio" controls="controls">
     <source type="audio/mp3" src="http://seen-saw.com/audio/week1_letmein.mp3" />